nancyKasaudhan20/DigiSolve/README.md

 # DigiSolve
-A digital agency for all you digital needs.
+A digital agency for all your digital needs.